petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/configuration/server-administration-and-email.md

    Click _Save_.

-1. Liferay has sent a welcome email to Alan Adams..
+1. Liferay has sent a welcome email to Alan Adams.

    ![Liferay has sent a welcome email.](./server-administration-and-email/images/02.png)